GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

         <pre>
         Generic Flash Disk (/dev/sda)
         Kanguru Flash Trust (<span class="primary">/dev/sdb</span>)</pre>
-    6. Select the line containing SETUP 1 BOOT USB.49 Make note of the disk identifier (e.g. /dev/sdb).
+    6. Select the line containing "SETUP 1 BOOT" USB.49 Make note of the disk identifier (e.g. /dev/sdb).
     7. Click "Make Startup Disk" and then click "Yes".
     8. Wait a few minutes for the copying process to complete.

-3. Verify the integrity of the SETUP 1 BOOT USB (i.e. no errors or malware
+3. Verify the integrity of the "SETUP 1 BOOT" USB (i.e. no errors or malware
     1. On your desktop, right-click the corresponding USB drive icon in your dock and select Eject from the pop-up menu.
     2. Remove the USB drive from the USB slot and immediately